saranyas-creator/TeleRobotics-Command/teleop.md

 }
 ```

-The watchdog allows the UI to monitor the operational state of the controller.
+This allows the UI to continuously monitor the operational state of the Geomagic Touch device.

 ---

-### 4.3 Joystick Management
+## 1.3 Joystick Management

-Before normal operation begins, the Hardware Loop verifies that the Geomagic Touch device is connected and initializes the device.
+Before normal operation begins, the Hardware Loop verifies that the Geomagic Touch device is connected and initializes the hardware.

+### Joystick Detection

 ```cpp
 if (!isJoystickPluggedIn())